almata/SENotebook/Genomics/python-script-to-create-ascii-art-with-bed-custom-tracks.md

 🔗 https://github.com/almata/Gentext

-And this is how the script works:
+This is how the script works:

 ```bash
 $ ./gentext.py -txt="PYTHON"